Disaster History

 Signs of Disaster Denial:

-If it’s my time to go, there’s nothing I can do.
+"If it’s my time to go, there’s nothing I can do."

-There’s no way I can afford to store supplies.
+"There’s no way I can afford to store supplies."

-Planning for disasters will make them happen.
+"Planning for disasters will make them happen."

-I choose not to live in fear.
+"I choose not to live in fear."

 Taking steps to reduce specific risks is logical and something you do every day.
-You do it every time you brush your teeth and any time you look both ways before you cross the street.
+You do it every time you brush your teeth and each time you look both ways before you cross the street.
 Our region faces real severe weather hazards and other hazards.
 It is logic, not fear, that inspires us to take steps to reduce the impact of these natural processes

-I don’t need to prepare, my faith will see me through.
+"I don’t need to prepare, my faith will see me through."

 Our area is at risk for severe weather, forest fires, tornadoes, chemical spills with our major interstate running through our county, and even terrorist attacks.
 We have been given enough information to see what they are going to do, and to understand what can happen to the buildings and objects around us when these disasters occur.
 Choosing not to recognize this reality is the equivalent of insisting on a miracle on your behalf.
 Your faith can carry you through scary times, but it is a sign of caring and respect, for yourself, your family, and your community, to prepare for disastrous situations.